Updated On : February 15, 2024

 iv.
 A deep-seated passion and unwavering dedication to the profession.

 v.
-The ability to render timely and judicious decisions by carefully assessing the prevailing circumstances.
+The ability to render timely and informed decisions by carefully assessing the prevailing circumstances.

-In essence, the role of a judge demands not only legal acumen but also a profound sense of duty towards upholding justice and safeguarding the rights of individuals.
+In essence, the role of a judge demands not only legal understanding but also a profound sense of duty to uphold justice and safeguard individuals' rights.

 Understand: How to read Bare Acts for Judiciary.

-To qualify as a judge in India, obtaining a bachelor’s degree in law is mandatory.
-Furthermore, individuals with at least seven years of legal practice are eligible to apply for judicial positions.
+A bachelor’s degree in law is mandatory to qualify as a judge in India.
+Furthermore, individuals with at least seven years of legal practice can apply for judicial positions.
 This seven-year tenure in the legal field can include roles as a pleader, public prosecutor, or advocate.

-Becoming a judge in India entails clearing the state judiciary examination, which is administered by the State Public Service Commission.
+Becoming a judge in India entails clearing the state judiciary examination, which the State Public Service Commission administers.

 Here is how to prepare effectively for the judiciary exam:

-By following these suggestions, you can streamline your preparation process and increase your chances of success in the judiciary exam.
+Following these suggestions can streamline your preparation process and increase your chances of success in the judiciary exam.

-The Indian judicial system is an organised mechanism for dealing with issues in society.
+The Indian judicial system is an organised mechanism for dealing with societal issues.
 It gives the young generation a wide range of opportunities to get involved in this system and contribute to the best possible service to the country.

 Law graduates are eligible to hold positions in all three branches of government: legislature, executive, and judiciary.
 Other graduates may hold positions in the legislature and executive branch but not in the judiciary.
 Due to this reason, it is rightly said that a law degree can open the door to a wide range of careers that other degrees may not.